HuddleHouse/progblog.io/source/_posts/2017-03-23-How-to-Using-Angular-2-and-Cloud-Functions-for-Firebase-to-Build-a-Contact-Form-PT-1.md

 ```
 </div>

 The cli should have just created a folder in `src/app` called contact containing all of the component files.
-Additionally, it should have automatically handling the import and declaration in `src/app/app.module.ts`, high tech!
+Additionally, it should have automatically handled the import and declaration in `src/app/app.module.ts`, high tech!

 ### The Shared Module
 Next we will use the cli to generate our shared module.
 We will use it to contain our custom email validation directive.
 In a real app, it is likely that there would be multiple forms.
 As such, it is best to keep validation directives, among other reusable code, in a shared module.
 For more info, [here](https://angular.io/styleguide#!#04-10) is the section about it in the style guide.